-The Hindu civilization is only ancient civilizations which still continue to thrive on this planet.
-It has an unbroken chain of several thousands of years of history, culture & heritage.
-Today, one in every six people in the world is a Hindu.
-The Hindu thought is a knowledge base which has been collected since the ancient Vedic period.
-This knowledge is timeless and applicable to the entire humanity.
-In spite of its huge following, rich history, and innumerous contributions to the human race, Hindu Dharma (Hindu way of life) is perhaps the least understood among the major religions today.
-Mark Twain said, "In religion and culture India is the only millionaire."
-And yet, so many of us know very little about this great culture and heritage!
+The Hindu civilization has an unbroken chain of several thousands of years of history, culture, and heritage.
+The Hindu thought is a knowledge base which has been collected since the ancient Vedic period, and is timeless and applicable to all of humanity.
+Despite its huge following, rich history, and numerous contributions to the human race, the Hindu way of life, or Dharma, is perhaps the least understood among the major religions today.

-Hindu thought’s integral approach provides a beacon of hope in today’s challenging and dynamic world situation.
-It is perhaps not a co-incidence that the great Hindu monk Swami Vivekananda came to Chicago as a representative of Hinduism at the World Parliament of Religions on September 11th, 1893.
-His now famous speech that started with, "Dear Brothers and Sisters of America..." carry more meaning and weight than ever before.
-A great deal of responsibility today lies on the shoulders of young Hindu Americans, being the inheritors of this great civilization.
-A responsibility to share the culture and its universal values with the wider American audience.
-A responsibility to preserve the meaning, understanding, and the practice of the culture for the generations to come.
-Hindu YUVA, deriving inspiration from this ancient knowledge, and understanding the mammoth task lying in front of the young Hindu Americans, aims to provide a platform to preserve, practice, promote and protect Hindu Dharma by bringing together Hindu youth across college campuses in United States.
+Hindu Dharma provides a beacon of hope in today’s challenging and dynamic world situation.
+The great Hindu monk Swami Vivekananda came to Chicago as a representative of Hinduism at the World Parliament of Religions on September 11th, 1893.
+His famous speech carries more meaning and weight than ever before.

+Young Hindu Americans carry a great deal of responsibility to share this culture, preserve its meaning, and practice its universal values as the inheritors of this way of life.
+Hindu YUVA derives its inspiration from this ancient knowledge and understands the mammoth task lying in front of the young Hindu Americans.
+Hindu YUVA aims to provide a platform to preserve, practice, promote, and protect Hindu Dharma by bringing together Hindu college students and young professionals across the United States.